Ainun Nishat

 Ainun Nishat (born 29 April 1948) is a water resource and climate change specialist from Bangladesh.
 As of 2017, he is serving as a professor emeritus of BRAC University.
 He represented Bangladesh at the 2009 United Nations Climate Change Conference in 2009, among other international climate-related conferences.

 Background and education

 Nishat was born to Gazi Shamsur Rahman, lawyer and writer, and Zamal Ara Rahman, a graduate from Lady Brabourne College in Kolkata.
+Prof. Nishat attended many schools in different places such as Panchagarh, Bogura, Noakhali, Sylhet, Dinajpur before matriculating (SSC) form Dhaka Collegiate School in 1963.
 Nishat completed his BSc in Civil Engineering and MSc in Water Resources Engineering from Bangladesh University of Engineering and Technology (BUET) in 1975.
 He obtained his PhD degree in Civil Engineering from the University of Strathclyde, Glasgow, Scotland in 1981.

 Career

 Nishat started his career as an assistant engineer at the Bangladesh Water Development Board.
 He then joined his alma mater BUET as a lecturer in 1972 in Department of Civil Engineering.
 He became an assistant professor at Department of Water Resources Engineering in 1975 and he became a professor in 1985.

 Nishat retired from BUET in 1998 to join IUCN.
 He also worked as a professor at North South University.
 He served as the Vice-Chancellor of BRAC University during 2010–2014.

 Nishat is credited as a pioneer of water resource management in Bangladesh, and has traveled around the world presenting papers, talks and consultancies related to his subject.